Proggy-Buggy Contest Proggy-Buggy Contest Proggy-Buggy Contest

 Contest Rules

-2. All participants will have 13 problems and 42 minutes for completion.
-We will start the final countdown on the YouTube stream.
-You will receive a link to it in the e-mail the day before the launch, along with a link to the contest page.
-Be ready to join us on time and ensure you have a stable network connection.
+6. We will start the Contest after the final countdown on the YouTube stream.
+You will receive a link to it in the e-mail the day before the launch along with a link to the contest page.
+Be ready to join us on time and ensure you have a stable network connection

-7. The Standings will become available after the official announcement of the results, as answers are automatically scored on the dedicated server.
+13. The standings will become available after the official announcement of the results, as answers are automatically scored on the dedicated server.

 Winning Categories